 President and CEO

 ‡ CIM Definition and Standards were followed for Mineral Resource Estimates.
-Mineral Resources are estimated at a NSR cut-off value of US$34/tonne at San Rafael, US$40/tonne at Zone 120, US$30/tonne at El Cajón and US$190/tonne at Galena.
+Mineral Resources are estimated at a NSR cut-off value of US$34/tonne at San Rafael, US$40/tonne at Zone 120, US$30/tonne at El Cajón and US$198/tonne at Galena.
 Mineral Resources at Nuestra Señora are estimated at a 90g/tonne silver equivalent cut-off grade.
-NSR and silver equivalent cut-offs were calculated using recent or expected operating results for recoveries, off-site concentrate costs, and on-site operating costs.
+Mineral Resources at San Felipe are estimated at a 2.5% zinc equivalent cut-off grade.
+NSR and equivalent cut-offs were calculated using recent or expected operating results for recoveries, off-site concentrate costs, and on-site operating costs.
 Mineral Resources are estimated using $18.00/oz Ag, $3.00/lb Cu, $1.05/lb Pb and $1.05/lb Zn.
 Mineral Resources are reported exclusive of Mineral Reserves and as such the Mineral Resources do not have demonstrated economic viability.
 Numbers may not add or multiply accurately due to rounding.

 The Mineral Resource estimate for the Galena Complex was prepared using a combination of block modelling and the accumulation method.
 The Mineral Resource estimate was prepared by Company personnel under the supervision of Aaron Gross, C.P.G., a Qualified Person for the purpose of NI 43-101.
 The Mineral Reserve estimate was prepared by Company personnel under the supervision of Shawn Wilson, a Qualified Person for the purpose of NI 43-101.